-Ukraine crisis: Fire breaks out at nuclear plant after Russian attack, president urges ceasefire
+Ukraine: Fire at Zaporizhzhia nuclear plant extinguished, officials say no casualties

-Ukraine’s Foreign Minister Dmytro Kuleba warned that if the plant blew up, it would be ‘10 times larger’ than the Chernobyl disaster of 1986.

-Russian strikes on Thursday night hit the Zaporizhia Nuclear Power Plant in southeastern Ukraine, due to which a fire broke out there.
+The largest nuclear power plant in Europe had caught fire following Russian strikes early on Friday.

+A fire that broke out at Zaporizhzhia Nuclear Power Plant in southeastern Ukraine has been extinguished, officials said.
+Europe’s largest nuclear power plant had caught fire following Russian strikes early on Friday.

-Ukraine’s Foreign Minister Dmytro Kuleba warned that if the plant blew up, it will be “10 times larger” than the Chernobyl disaster of 1986.
-The Zaporizhia Nuclear Power Plant is the biggest one in Europe.
-President Volodymyr Zelenskiy urges a ceasefire immediately.
+Ukraine’s Foreign Minister Dmytro Kuleba had warned that if the plant blew up, it will be “10 times larger” than the Chernobyl disaster of 1986.
+However, the reactors of the power plant had been turned off and firefighters had reached the facility soon after the blaze erupted.

 Meanwhile, Russian President Vladimir Putin said that the country’s military operation in Ukraine is “going to plan”, according to Al-Jazeera.
 He claimed that Russia was rooting out “neo-Nazis” from Ukraine.
 This is the ninth day of Russia’s attack on Ukraine.

-Putin also said that he will never give up on his conviction that “Russians and Ukrainians are one people”.

-Meanwhile, at the 49th Human Rights Council Session in Geneva, India on Thursday voiced concern over the escalating humanitarian crisis in Ukraine and called for an immediate end to hostilities
+At the 49th Human Rights Council Session in Geneva, India on Thursday voiced concern over the escalating humanitarian crisis in Ukraine and called for an immediate end to hostilities

 Live updates

+8.40 am: The Zaporizhzhia nuclear power station director says radiation security at the site “has been secured”, reports Reuters.

+8.37 am: Union minister VK Singh says he has been told that an Indian student returning from Kyiv was taken back midway after getting shot, reports ANI.

-8.15 am: US President Joe Biden has spoken to his Ukrainian counterpart and joins him in asking Russia to stop attacks, following the fire at Zaporizhia nuclear plant.
+8.15 am: US President Joe Biden has spoken to his Ukrainian counterpart and joins him in asking Russia to stop attacks, following the fire at Zaporizhzhia nuclear plant.

-8.10 am: Ukraine President Volodymyr Zelenskiy accuses Russia of nuclear terrorism and asks them to stop attacking the nuclear plant immediately, reports The Guardian.
+8.10 am: Ukraine President Volodymyr Zelenskyy accuses Russia of nuclear terrorism and asks them to stop attacking the nuclear plant immediately, reports The Guardian.
 “We must stop Russian troops,” he tells Europeans.
 “Tell your politicians: Ukraine is 15 nuclear units.
 If there will be an explosion, it will the end to all of us, the end of Europe, the evacuation of Europe.”

 7.55 am: A video shared by journalist Johnattan F Bilancieri shows at least two blasts at the nuclear power plant.

-7.50 am: Ukrainian authorities tell the International Atomic Energy Agency that there has been no change reported in radiation levels at the Zaporizhia Nuclear Power Plant after a fire broke out there.
+7.50 am: Ukrainian authorities tell the International Atomic Energy Agency that there has been no change reported in radiation levels at the Zaporizhzhia Nuclear Power Plant after a fire broke out there.

 The international agency’s Director General Rafael Grossi spoke to Ukraine’s Prime Minister Denys Shmygal and appealed for a halt on the use of force.
 He warned of severe danger if the reactors were hit.

-7.45: A fire has broken out at the Zaporizhia Nuclear Power Plant in southeastern Ukraine after it was hit by Russian forces, Ukraine’s Foreign Minister Dmytro Kuleba says.
+7.45: A fire has broken out at the Zaporizhzhia Nuclear Power Plant in southeastern Ukraine after it was hit by Russian forces, Ukraine’s Foreign Minister Dmytro Kuleba says.

 Kuleba warns that if the plant blows up, it will be “10 times larger” than the Chernobyl disaster of 1986.
-The Zaporizhia Nuclear Power Plant is the biggest one in Europe.
+The Zaporizhzhia Nuclear Power Plant is the biggest one in Europe.

 Russian armed forces, however, are continuing to carry out shelling at the site, AP reports.